brenmous/tbk-mini-zmk/README.md

 This is my attempt at firmware for a TBK Mini running on nice!nano v2s.

-There's nothing in the personal config right now, but once I get the keyboard working I'll put my keymap in there.
+~~There's nothing in the personal config right now, but once I get the keyboard working I'll put my keymap in there.~~

-Also yeah it's not working (fully) yet.
+Working and now typing at a blazing 55 WPM.
+Working on my keymap.

 Building
 --------